Fountains & Memorial Banners

 In a democracy, doing the right thing in the collective sense depends on doing the right thing as individuals.
 Whether or not the Twin Towers rise again is beyond any one of us to determine.
 But speaking out and taking a stand against the failure to honor the collective will of the people at Ground Zero is the duty of everyone who believes that was and is wrong.

-Lowering our standards to accept or tolerate or settle for what is expedient is not compromise, but to be compromised.
+Lowering our standards to accept or tolerate or settle for what is expedient is not to compromise, but to be compromised.

 Come, my friends,